Effigy Mounds National Monument Iowa

 The Herbert Hoover Presidential Library and Museum contains some fascinating exhibits chronicling the life and times of the president who presided over the worst economic calamity in our nation’s history.

-If you’re interested in learning more about our 31st president then I recommend reading Hoover: An Extraordinary Life in Extraordinary Times by Kenneth Whyte.
+If you’re interested in learning more about our 31st president then I also recommend reading Hoover: An Extraordinary Life in Extraordinary Times by Kenneth Whyte.

 3. Lewis & Clark National Historic Trail